Ghiyasuddin Mahmud Shah: History

-Born as Abul Badr, one of the eighteen sons of Alauddin Hussain Shah, the prince was heir apparent during the first half of the reign of his older brother Nasrat Shah but was superceded by his nephew Alauddin Firuz Shah II sometime before 1532.
+Born as Abul Badr, one of the eighteen or twenty four sons of Alauddin Hussain Shah, the prince was heir apparent during the first half of the reign of his older brother Nasrat Shah but was superseded by his nephew Alauddin Firuz Shah II sometime before 1532.
 However, upon his nephew's ascension he assassinated his nephew and usurped the throne.

-Banglapedia assesses him as a "weak, pleasure loving and easy-going ruler" who "...had neither diplomatic foresight, nor any practical approach to the political problems which beset Bengal during his reign."
+Banglapedia assesses him as a "weak, pleasure loving and easy-going ruler" who "had neither diplomatic foresight, nor any practical approach to the political problems which beset Bengal during his reign."
+The Portuguese sources state that Mahmud was a debauche who had "ten thousand women in his harem".
 His reign was marked by rebellions, including those by Khuda Bakhsh Khan, his general and governor of Chittagong, and his brother-in-law, Makhdum Alam, the governor of Hajipur.

+Makhdum Alam refused to recognize Mahmud as the Sultan of Bengal, accusing him of assassinating the previous sultan and their nephew Firuz.
+He formed an alliance with Sher Shah, who saw this as an opportunity to crush the power of the Lohani nobles allied with Mahmud Shah.
+Mahmud Shah sent several expeditions against Sher Shah, which were all defeated.
+Makhdum Alam however, was killed, and his estates fell to Sher Shah upon his death.
+In 1534, Mahmud Shah sent an army of artillery, cavalry and infantry under Ibrahim Khan to conquer Bihar, with Jalal Khan accompanying the campaign.
+However, Sher Shah launched a sudden attack on the combined forces of the Lohani chiefs of Bihar and Mahmud Shah of Bengal, defeating them at Battle of Surajgarh in March 1534, winning a decisive victory.
+Ibrahim Khan was killed during the battle, and Jalal Khan was forced to retreat to Bengal.
+Following the victory, Sher Shah consolidated his control over Bihar.